 “A haunting, briskly-paced page turner that explores the darkest recesses of the human psyche while propelling the reader through an intricate series of hair-raising twists and turns.
 Nobody Has to Know is a masterfully written tale that is expertly told.
 Frank Nappi knows how to

-– #1 New York Times Bestselling Author Nelson DeMille
+entertain the reader from start to finish.” – #1 New York Times Bestselling Author Nelson DeMille

 Teaching on a Tight-Rope